Tanmay-Bhatnagar-03/basic-NFT/README.md

 # basic-NFT
-Built and deployed basic NFT using hardhat and OZ libraries for ERC 721 type contracts. <br />
+Built and deployed basic NFT using Hardhat and OZ libraries for ERC 721 type contracts. <br />
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: